 Are modular sofas and sectionals the same thing?

 Not exactly.
-In current retail usage, a sectional is usually a sofa made from multiple connected pieces arranged in a more predetermined form, often L-shaped or U-shaped.
-A modular sofa uses individual units that can be rearranged, expanded, or sometimes separated for different uses.
-At the same time, many brands now sell modular sectionals, so the categories overlap rather than split cleanly.
+A sectional sofa usually refers to a sofa made from multiple connected pieces in a more predetermined L- or U-shaped arrangement.
+A modular sofa uses individual units that can be rearranged, expanded, or split up.
+Many brands now sell modular sectionals, so the categories overlap instead of staying fully separate.

-That distinction matters because it changes what you are buying.
-With a conventional sectional, you are usually buying a finished layout.
-With a modular system, you are buying a seating platform that can change shape with the room, the household, or the occasion.
-That is a real functional difference, not just a marketing phrase.
+That distinction matters because a conventional sectional is usually a finished layout.
+A modular setup is closer to a seating platform that can change with the room, the household, or the way you use the space.

 Why shoppers get confused so often

-So when you compare products, ask two direct questions.
-Can the pieces be rearranged meaningfully?
+When you compare options, ask two direct questions.
+Can the pieces be rearranged in a meaningful way?
 And can the system grow, shrink, or separate later?
-Those two questions reveal more than the product name does.
+Those answers usually tell you more than the product name does.

 How Room Size, Layout, and Delivery Change the Decision